Tools and Resources

 Upcoming Information Sessions

-NSERC will host virtual Scholarships and Fellowships Information Sessions in late August and mid-September 2025.
-These Q&A sessions will serve to provide details and guidance to students and postdoctoral researchers planning to apply to NSERC programs.
-These sessions will be hosted as live Q&A MS teams meetings.
-The program descriptions are available online and NSERC is currently reviewing the tutorial videos on the NSERC YouTube channel.
-Before attending a session, participants must read the relevant program description and come prepared with their questions.
+NSERC is hosting the following information sessions for doctoral and postdoctoral programs.
+These sessions will be hosted as live Q&A MS Teams meetings.
+The program descriptions are available online.
+Before attending a session, participants must read the relevant program descriptions (CGRS D and CPRA) and come prepared with their questions.

 Link: Click here to join the session